 The amount of time that people spend on social media has increased again this year, albeit very slightly.
 GlobalWebIndex reports that the average social media user now spends 2 hours and 16 minutes each day on social platforms - up from 2 hours and 16 minutes last year - which equates to roughly one-third of their total internet time, and one-seventh of their waking lives.
 As with internet use, this time quickly adds up: if we extend this average daily time across all 3.484 billion people using social media today, we get a combined total of almost 330 million years of human time spent on social platforms during the course of 2019.
-It's worth noting that the time spent on social media varies considerably across cultures though, with internet users in Japan spending an average of just 36 minutes on social media, with this year's average of 4 hours and 12 minutes reflecting an increase of 15 minutes per day (6 percent) versus the average that we reported last year.
+It's worth noting that the time spent on social media varies considerably across cultures though, with internet users in Japan spending an average of just 36 minutes on social media each day.
+At the other end of the scale, Filipinos continue to spend the most time on social media, with this year's average of 4 hours and 12 minutes reflecting an increase of 15 minutes per day (6 percent) versus the average that we reported last year.
 The amount of time that people spend on social media each day has grown considerably over the past 5 years too, with the average user now spending 40 minutes - and 40 percent - longer each day on social compared to this time in 2014.

-However, not all of that time is spent 'being sociable.
+However, not all of that time is spent being sociable.
 Data from Global

-WebIndex shows that 98 percent of internet users in the world's top economies visited a social media platform in the past month, but just 83 percent actively engaged with - or contributed to those platforms.
+Weblindex shows that 98 percent of internet users in the world's top economies visited a social media platform in the past month, but just 83 percent actively engaged with - or contributed to those platforms.
 Meanwhile, the average user now has an account on almost nine social media platforms, but they don't necessarily engage with every one of these accounts each month.
 People are also increasingly using social media for work activities, with almost a quarter of users saying they've done so in the past month.
 If we extend this average to the total number of social media users around the world, the data suggest that more than 800 million people are using social media for work today.